bryan405/E-Commerce-Performance-Analysis-/README.md

 ## [Recommendations](#recommendations)

-### Strategic Recommendations
-1. Accelerate Growth in High Performing Markets
+### Strengthen Revenue Growth & Reduce Momentum Loss
+**Why:** Revenue and profit are stable but not accelerating; MoM performance is declining.
+**Actions:**

+- Launch targeted growth campaigns in months with historically low performance.

--	Expand localized campaigns in China and the U.S.
+- Expand into mid‑tier markets (Spain, South Korea, Brazil) to reduce dependency on China and the USA.

--	Introduce region specific product bundles and promotions.
+- Introduce new premium product lines and bundles to leverage strong brand affinity.

+- Use forecasting models to anticipate dips and activate promotions earlier.

+### Reduce Market Concentration Risk
+**Why:** 55%+ of revenue comes from China and the USA.
+**Actions:**

+- Build localized campaigns for Japan, Brazil, and Spain.

+- Test product‑market fit for premium outerwear in emerging regions.

+- Partner with regional distributors to accelerate entry into new markets.

-2. Improve Operational Efficiency
+### Improve Product Strategy & SKU Efficiency
+**Why:** Profit is driven by a few premium brands; women’s apparel has high velocity but limited assortment.
+**Actions:**

+- Expand high‑performing SKUs in women’s apparel and premium outerwear.

+- Conduct SKU rationalization to remove low‑movement items.

+- Add return‑rate tracking per SKU to identify quality or sizing issues.

+- Use customer segmentation to tailor product bundles by gender and region.

+### Fix Distribution Center Imbalances
+**Why**: Centers 6 and 9 are overloaded; Center 10 is underperforming.
+**Actions:**

+- Perform a root‑cause analysis on Center 10 (staffing, routing, inventory accuracy).

--	Re-balance workload across distribution centers.
+- Reallocate inventory and workload to balance throughput across all centers.

--	Investigate root causes of high return rates.
--	Enhance forecasting for women’s apparel.
+- Introduce operational KPIs (pick time, ship time, error rate) to monitor performance.

+- Use demand forecasting to improve stock placement by region.

+### Reduce Order Gaps & Reverse Logistics Issues
+**Why:** Shipped orders exceed completed orders, indicating cancellations or returns.
+**Actions:**

+- Investigate reasons for cancellations (delivery delays, product mismatch, payment issues).

+- Improve order confirmation workflows to reduce pending orders.

+- Add a “reason for return” dashboard to identify recurring issues.

-3. Optimize Marketing Spend
+### Optimize Marketing Spend for Higher ROI
+**Why:** Email and AdWords generate most revenue; organic traffic is weak.
+**Actions:**

--	Increase investment in Email and AdWords.
+- Increase investment in Email automation and personalized campaigns.

--	Reduce low performing social spending.
--	Improve attribution modeling to better track channel ROI.
-4. Strengthen Customer Experience
+- Optimize AdWords bidding for high‑value segments.

--	Improve product detail accuracy to reduce returns.
+- Strengthen SEO content to reduce dependency on paid channels.

--	Enhance mobile and Chrome browser performance.
+- Build a conversion‑funnel dashboard to identify drop‑off points.

+### Improve Customer Experience Across Browsers
+**Why:** Chrome dominates usage; Safari users may face friction.
+**Actions:**

+- Prioritize Chrome optimization for speed and mobile experience.

+- Conduct cross‑browser testing to fix Safari and Firefox issues.

--	Personalize user journeys based on traffic sources.
+- Personalize landing pages based on browser behavior.

-## Final Outcome
+### Align Marketing & Operations for Better Inventory Planning
+**Why:** Gender‑based traffic patterns and SKU movement are not fully aligned.
+**Actions:**

+- Use gender‑specific traffic data to guide inventory planning.

+- Match high‑traffic segments with high‑velocity SKUs.

+- Coordinate marketing campaigns with available stock to avoid stockouts.

 By integrating insights from all three dashboards, the business now has a clear, actionable view of its performance across Sales, Operations, and Marketing.